 Other Ways to Say:

-32. As fragile as an ice sculpture in the sun
+As unstable as an ice sculpture in the sun

 Meaning: Describes something that is easily destroyed or ruined by external forces, much like an ice sculpture melting under the heat.

-“The plan was as fragile as an ice sculpture in the sun, likely to melt away at the first sign of trouble.”
+“The plan was as unstable as an ice sculpture in the sun, likely to melt away at the first sign of trouble.”

 Other Ways to Say:

-• As vulnerable as a glass vase 🌺
+- As risky as a glass vase 🌺

 Fill in the Blanks